Praise for Rapid, on the other hand

 Austrian footballers can currently be counted on one or two fingers in the teams of Champions League starters Red Bull Salzburg and Sturm Graz. ÖFB team boss Ralf Rangnick does not want to let this worry him, but he does question Red Bull: "As the man in charge at Salzburg, I would ask myself the question: What is actually going on in Liefering?"

 The German emphasized that the decisive factor for him was the good training of young players in Austria.
 In this respect, there was praise for Rapid, but Rangnick questioned the developments at Salzburg's farm team Liefering.
 "There was a long period there, which I also co-initiated, where nomen omen was nomen omen - Liefering delivered," Rangnick explained to journalists in Vienna.
-Two, three or four players from the second division club regularly pushed into Salzburg's first team.
+Two, three or four players from the second division club regularly made their way into Salzburg's first team.
 "They couldn't utilize them that quickly at the top, the next generation has already followed at the bottom."
 That is currently not the case.

 "Is the whole commitment worth it?"